David de la Fuente

 David is the Senior Political Analyst in the Social Policy and Politics Program at Third Way.
 There, he manages Shield PAC, researches and writes about political and electoral trends, and manages the organization’s electoral reform work.

 David graduated with a Bachelor of Science and a Bachelor of Arts from Southern Methodist University.
-He serves on the national committee for the Young Democrats of America, and as the chair-elect of the Latino Alumni of SMU Board.
+He serves as the chair of the Latino Alumni of SMU Board.